mmterpstra/DigitalBarcodeReadgroups/README.md

 ## Expand read group info

-Add read group info for each barcode / reindex
 ----
+Add read group info for each barcode and reindex.
 This wil restore your fcid tag + create a readgroup for each random barcode with the correct sample.

 ```
 perl NugeneDigitalSplitter.pl in.bam out.bam